prathi912/rdc-imr/src/SOP.md

     -   For CROs, you can assign them to one or more specific faculties.

 2.  **Bulk Data Management:**
-    -   Use the **Bulk Upload** feature to import historical project data from a formatted Excel file.
-This is useful for integrating past records into the system.
+    -   **Bulk Upload Projects**: Import historical IMR project data from a formatted Excel file.
+    -   **Bulk Upload Papers**: Import historical research paper data from a formatted Excel file to populate user profiles.

 3.  **System Health:**
     -   The **System Health** dashboard allows you to monitor the connectivity and status of all integrated Firebase services (Firestore, Auth, Storage) in real-time.